 Surprisingly enough, the best way to start a thread is with a knot — but it's not a permanent fixture in the back of your embroidery.
 Rather, using a temporary knot makes it easy to start your stitching without risk of pulling the thread through, all the while securing it in place and keeping your work tidy.

-An away knot is worked 3 to 5 inches away (hence its name) from the area where the embroidery begins.
-The knot is clipped after working the embroidery, and then you thread your needle with the tail and weave it through the stitches on the back side of the fabric in the same manner as you weave the tail when ending a thread.
-Note that you will be wasting a few inches of your embroidery thread, so you may want a different option if you are using expensive thread.
+- Away Knot: An away knot is worked 3 to 5 inches away (hence its name) from the area where the embroidery begins.
+The knot is clipped after working the embroidery, and then you thread your needle with the tail and weave it through the stitches on the backside of the fabric in the same manner as you weave the tail when ending a thread.
+Note that you will be wasting a few inches of your embroidery thread, so you may want a different option if you are using expensive threads.
 You also need to be careful not to cross your threads with the tail of the away knot while working your embroidery.

-A waste knot is placed on the front side of the fabric, drawing out its tail on the back side to work over.
+- Waste Knot: A waste knot is placed on the front side of the fabric, drawing out its tail on the backside to work over.
 As you work towards the knot you are covering and locking the tail of the knot in place.
 Once it is secured, you trim the knot away.

 All of this said, if you do use plain old knots to start and end your embroidery, the embroidery police will not come after you.
 It's okay to use the method that you're most comfortable with.
 Just consider how a piece will be used and how those knots might end up looking from the front.